Extreme gaps between eigenvalues of random matrices: Large gaps

 and the inequality

-which can be found in \cite{GGK}, Chap IV, (7.11).
-For our purpose, note that from (\ref{eqn:fredholm}), after a simple change of variables, the probability that there are no eigenvalues in $[x,x+\delta_n/(\rho_{sc}(x))]$ is equal to
+which can be found in~\cite{GGK}, Chapter IV, (7.11).
+For our purpose, note that from (\ref{eqnfredholm}), after a simple change of variables, the probability that there are no eigenvalues in $[x,x+\delta_n/(\rho _{\mathrm{sc}}(x))]$ is equal to

 In the same way, the probability that there are no eigenvalues in $[0,2\pi\delta_n]$ is